 The CMDC reviews the state of the talent and the strength of the human capital in DBS in support of its overall strategy.
-This includes a review of the talent bench strength, "team in the field", succession plans for the CEO and the GMC members, as well as development plans of our HIPOs.
+This includes a review of the talent bench strength, "team in the field", succession plans for CEO and GMC members, as well as development plans for our High Potentials (HIPOs).